evangowan/paleo_sea_level/readme.md

 [HOLSEA website](https://www.holsea.org/ "HOLSEA")

-E.J.G. is funded by Helmholtz Exzellenznetzwerks "The Polar System and its Effects on the Ocean Floor (POSY)" and Helmholtz Climate Initiative REKLIM (Regional Climate Change), a joint research project at the Helmholtz Association of German research centres (HGF).
+E.J.G. is currently funded by a Japan Society for the Promotion of Science Postdoctoral Fellowship.
+The bulk of the work was done while funded by Helmholtz Exzellenznetzwerks "The Polar System and its Effects on the Ocean Floor (POSY)" and Helmholtz Climate Initiative REKLIM (Regional Climate Change), a joint research project at the Helmholtz Association of German research centres (HGF).
 Funding is also supported by the PACES-II program at the Alfred Wegener Institute and the Bundesministerium für Bildung und Forschung funded project, PalMod.
 Earlier work was funded from an Australian National University Postgraduate Research Scholarship.

 If you use this script setup, please acknowlege using the following references.